BULK CARRIER SHIP MANAGEMENT

 - Log carrier

 WHY CHOOSE OSM THOME FOR DRY BULK SHIP MANAGEMENT?

 LONG EXPERIENCE AND SKILLED STAFF.
 The OSM Thome onshore and at-sea bulk carrier teams consist of personnel and crew having managed such vessels for decades.
 Our large organisation includes robust processes and a big setup on HSEQ, focusing on the safety of our people and our customers’ assets.

 SAFETY.
 We believe all incidents can be avoided.
 To have a safe workplace is a fundamental right.
 We manage our customers’ assets by the highest standards to contribute to our customers’ success.

 LOCATIONS.
 Our bulk carrier management is represented in Norway, Singapore, and India, thus covering most time zones, as well as geographical areas.
-We also have support from our global offices such as Brazil, Denmark, Finland, and India.
+We also have support from our global offices such as Brazil, Finland, and India.

 OPEX COMPETITIVE.
 Our company has over time demonstrated competitiveness in safety, efficiency, and OPEX.

 RIGHTSHIP.
 OSM Thome, through its performance over the years, achieved a high Rightship DOC score, allowing clients to trade vessels in a demanding market.

 VOLUME.
 Currently, we are handling a significant volume of bulk carriers and at the same time, we are flexible to tailor-made solutions to our customers by utilizing dedicated teams both onshore and at sea for each customer.

 WE OFFER “THE WHOLE PACKAGE”.
 OSM Thome is a “one-stop-shop” in the maritime industry.
 We offer a variety of industry services for our customers to find a partner and not a supplier.
 This includes ship management, crew management, and marine services.